Destroyer Squadron 15: History

 Destroyer Squadron 15 has taken part in World War II, the Korean War, Vietnam War, Operation Desert Storm, Operation Enduring Freedom and Operation Iraqi Freedom.

 The squadron was assigned to Task Force 70 (Battle Force, Seventh Fleet), which had operational control of all carrier strike groups and independently deployed cruisers, destroyers, and frigates that deployed or transited through the 7th Fleet area of operations from 1971 to 2021.
 In 2021, Commander, U.S. SEVENTH Fleet dissolved Battle Force SEVENTH Fleet and re-designated Commander, Destroyer Squadron FIFTEEN as Commander, Task Force 71 - Theater Surface Warfare Commander for the SEVENTH Fleet Area of Responsibility.

 Today, Destroyer Squadron FIFTEEN, as Theater Surface Warfare Commander exercises control of the Guided Missile Destroyers assigned to the squadron as well as all independent deployments of US Cruisers, Destroyers, and US Coast Guard Cutters deployed to the Seventh Fleet area of responsibility.
-DESRON 15 is also the lead coordinating authority for all allied and partner nation Cruiser/Destroyer Surface Action Group operations throughout the AOR and regularly deploys its ships alongside the Japanese Maritime Self Defense Force, Republic of Korea Navy, Royal Australian Navy, Royal Canadian Navy, Royal New Zealand Navy, Royal Navy, and the navies of dozens of other partner nations.
-In addition to these duties, DESRON FIFTEEN still provides Sea Combat Commander duties to CTF70, embarked in USS Ronald Reagan (CVN-76).
+DESRON 15 is also the lead coordinating authority for all Allied and partner nation Cruiser/Destroyer Surface Action Group operations throughout the AOR and regularly hosts Liaison Naval Officers (LNO) and staff exchanges with the Japanese Maritime Self Defense Force, Republic of Korea Navy, French Navy, Italian Navy, Royal Australian Navy, Royal Canadian Navy, Royal New Zealand Navy, Royal Navy, and the navies of dozens of other partner nations to coordinate operate throughout the Western Pacific.
+In addition to these duties, DESRON FIFTEEN still provides Sea Combat Commander duties to CTF70, embarked in USS George Washington (CVN-73).